Cytosplore/viewer/_posts/2018-06-07-differential-expression-viewer.md

     right-clicking on the result table, or by pressing the “save” button.

-For an instructional video highlighting the user interface functionality, see: viewer.cytosplore.org

-[differentialexpressionviewer_image]: {{ site.baseurl }}/assets/images/Overview/differentialexpressionviewer.png "Differential Expression Viewer"
+[differentialexpressionviewer_image]: {{ site.baseurl }}/assets/documentation/overview_differentialexpressionviewer.png "Differential Expression Viewer"